 - You would feel trapped and extremely angry.

-Anxiety is a Programming Problem not a Psychological Problem
+Anxiety is a Programming Problem

 - Anxiety gains strength with time and repetition.